ksiruno-LSST/frenchFries/README.md

 ## Merging

 Merging leaves an extra commit.
+It is less steps to merge than rebase.

 ## Rebasing